GoogleCloudPlatform/django-demo-app-unicodex/docs/20-setup-sql.md

 export INSTANCE_NAME=YourinstanceName
 export REGION=us-central1 # probably.
 ```
-Note, the region we need may be listed as, for example, "us-central1-a", but we don't require the zone ("a").
+Note, the region we need may be listed as, for example, "us-central1-a", but we don't require the zone ("-a").

 ### Our Database